radiumrasheed/nate.challenge.consumer/README.md

       - `purchase-api.ts`: an interface for executing a purchase
       - `risk-api.ts`: a collection of interfaces for providing risk-related data about a user or payment method
       - `action-api.ts`: a collection of interfaces for accepting, rejecting, or flagging a purchase after risk assessment

+## Questions
+- Since we are calculating the risk **after** purchase, do we need an API to check the status?
+ - Do I need to set up a way to track purchases, maybe in-memory database?
+ - Or for sake of scope, is it okay to check the risk during the purchase?